andrewzgheib/HR-Database/README.md

 7. `employee_insurance`: Links employees to their chosen insurance option, including coverage for family members.
 8. `insurance`: Holds information about available insurance plans.
 9. `contract`: Tracks contract details, including start and end dates, and an encrypted serial number for each contract.
-10. `contract_type`: Records different types contracts within the organization.
-11. `payment`: Stores payments records for employees based on their contracts.
+10. `payment`: Stores payments records for employees based on their contracts.
-12. `payment_currency`: Holds several payment currencies.
+11. `payment_currency`: Holds several payment currencies.
-13. `employee_pn`: Stores personal and office contact numbers , including optional extensions.
+12. `employee_pn`: Stores personal and office contact numbers , including optional extensions.
-14. `address`: Records address details for employees accross different cities.
+13. `address`: Records address details for employees accross different cities.
-15. `city`: Lists cities within each country.
+14. `city`: Lists cities within each country.
-16. `country`: Contains a comprehensive list of countries.
+15. `country`: Contains a comprehensive list of countries.

 ## Key Features
 - Employees can be associated with multiple departments simultaneously, holding different positions within each.